Intelligent Traffic Management Systems

 Technologies for intelligent traffic control systems

+What are the essential features in transport management system?
 All described applications use similar technology to provide users with seamless real-time data streams and connect all participants of the transportation processes.
 Let’s take a look at the main technologies that are applied in ITSs.

 Wireless data exchange